-Mission: "Inspired by the Maronite Sisters of the Holy Family, we provide high quality learning, nurturing students in their spiritual, academic, physical, and social potential, to serve the needs of the broader community."
+Mission: "Inspired by the Maronite Sisters of the Holy Family, we accompany our students in the realisation of their potential."

-Vision: "We enable our community to grow in the likeness of Christ, striving for excellence as leaders and advocates, and positively transforming our world".
+Vision: "We challenge our community to grow in faith, strive for excellence and transform the future."

-Know Love Serve
+Know Love Gerve Motto: